SuperCarryZY/kaggle-competition-Titanic-Survivor-Prediction/README.md

 # Intro
-In this project, I used the best method I think to process data.
+In this machine learning project, I used the best method I think to process data.
 There is still much room to improve the accuracy of 76%.
 If you have any suggestions for this, please leave a message!

 # kaggle competition：Titanic Survivor Prediction
 The competition is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.